bjascob/amrlib/docs/isi_aligner.md

 directory under the [ISI Aligner](https://github.com/bjascob/amrlib/tree/master/scripts/62_ISI_Aligner).
 These scripts are simply run in order to conduct the alignment and scoring process.
-You will need a copy of LDC2014T12 to run the code, although it could easily be modified to run on other versions, but for scoring the original AMR 1.0 corpus is required as the gold alignments are tied to these graphs.
+You will need a copy of LDC2014T12 to run the code, although it could easily be modified to run on other versions.
+For scoring, the original AMR 1.0 corpus is required as the gold alignments are tied to these graphs.

 Directories and file locations are generally setup in each script under the `__main__` statement.
-Note that you will need to set the location of the mgiza binaries at the top of the bash script `Run_Aligner.sh`
+Note that you will need to set the location of the `mgiza` binaries at the top of the bash script `Run_Aligner.sh`

 Unlike neural net models, the mgiza aligner doesn't natively separate training and inference into